Luciano Frigerio: Biography

-The socio economic reality of Brianza, in those years, offered great entrepreneurial opportunities in the art of furniture.
-Already in the 1960s it was common to order specialized reading material and magazines focused on the sector from the States.
+The socio-economic reality of Brianza, in those years, offered great entrepreneurial opportunities in the art of furniture.
+Already in the 1960s, it was common to order specialized reading material and magazines focused on the sector from the United States.
 Frequent visits to prestigious craftsmen’s studios like Canturine, where he often met Masters like Gio' Ponti, Franco Albini, Carlo De Carli and Tapio Wirkkala, brought about the transformation of his small family business into a company which was oriented to the International market (Frigerio di desio).
-In 1973 he was given the honorary title of Commendatore della Repubblica Italiana.
-One of the staff of technicians who worked in close collaboration with Frigerio helped him to realize his dream, that was to create a piece of furniture which was unique, made by putting together as many excellent materials as possible.
-From this idea "Mobili Scultura" (furniture sculpture) was born, in solid wood and the headboards for "Letti scultura" (Bed Sculpture) in a fusion of bronze, which created a totally new style, standing out from the industrial production of that era.
+In 1973, he was given the honorary title of Commendatore della Repubblica Italiana.
+One of the staff of technicians who worked in close collaboration with Frigerio helped him to realize his dream, which was to create a piece of furniture which was unique, made by putting together as many excellent materials as possible.
+From this idea, "Mobili Scultura" (furniture sculpture) was born, in solid wood and the headboards for "Letti scultura" (Bed Sculpture) in a fusion of bronze, which created a totally new style, standing out from the industrial production of that era.

 Over the years, close collaboration was born with some famous architects and Italian designers like Franco Albini, Sergio Asti and later Paolo Portoghesi.
 Luciano Frigerio asked them to design some pieces of furniture in order to realize a craftsman’s studio, creating a series of numbered and signed pieces.
 He was totally convinced that even an architect could design furniture, a unique and highly crafted piece from a cabinet maker and not only furniture on an industrial scale.
 This philosophy brought about a growth in the company from the 70’s to the 90’s, with the opening of ten showrooms in the biggest Italian cities, one of which was in via Montenapoleone in Milano, where many Haute Culture Fashion Designers had costumier workshops.
-In 1989 he was nominated Cavaliere dell'Ordine Equestre del Santo Sepolcro di Gerusalemme.
+In 1989, he was nominated Cavaliere dell'Ordine Equestre del Santo Sepolcro di Gerusalemme.
 Many pieces of furniture designed by Luciano Frigerio are present in important Italian art galleries and abroad.
 Permanent exhibition Milano: Galleria del Sagrato 1959-1963, Permanent exhibition Galleria Vittorio Emanuele 1964* 1967, Permanent exhibition "Art Gallery" via Montenapoleone 1968-1989.

 He died in Sanremo in 1999.